CatelloTheDataProjectManager/ETL-AWS/README.md

 - **Data Transformation**: Skilled in transforming raw data into meaningful insights using tools like Apache Spark, Python, and SQL.
 - **Data Loading**: Experienced in loading transformed data into data warehouses and databases for analysis and reporting.
 - **AWS Services**: Knowledgeable in utilizing AWS services such as S3, Lambda, Glue, Redshift, and more to build robust data pipelines.

-## Certifications

-In addition to my practical experience, I have also earned several certifications to further solidify my knowledge in ETL and AWS.
-You can view my AWS Course Completion Certificate [here](https://github.com/CatelloTheDataProjectManager/ETL-AWS/blob/main/134_3_7310454_1745303155_AWS%20Course%20Completion%20Certificate.pdf).

 # AWS Glue (ETL)